Public Service Interpreting

 Level 4, 30 Credits.

-This course is designed to support bilingual students in the development of the skills, knowledge and understanding required to work as public service interpreters in health settings and in their preparation for the Health option of the Diploma in Public Service Interpreting (DPSI) examination run by the Chartered Institute of Linguists.
+This course is designed to support bilingual students in the development of the skills, knowledge and understanding required to work as public service interpreters in health settings.
+It offers guidance on preparation for the Health pathway of the Diploma in Public Service Interpreting (DPSI) examination run by the Chartered Institute of Linguists (www.ciol.org.uk) but students who are not planning to sit the DPSI examination are also welcome.

 Level 4, 30 Credits.

-This course is designed to support bilingual students in the development of the skills, knowledge and understanding required to work as public service interpreters in legal settings and in their preparation for the English Law option of the Diploma in Public Service Interpreting (DPSI) examination run by the Chartered Institute of Linguists.
+This course is designed to support bilingual students in the development of the skills, knowledge and understanding required to work as public service interpreters in law settings.
+It offers guidance on preparation for the English Law pathway of the Diploma in Public Service Interpreting (DPSI) examination run by the Chartered Institute of Linguists (www.ciol.org.uk) but students who are not planning to sit the DPSI examination are also welcome.

 Level 4, 20 Credits.